Avocado Chips

 This post may contain affiliate links.
 See my disclosure policy.

 Crispy, cheesy, and only 0.5g net carbs per chip.
-These baked avocado chips are ridiculously easy to make and taste way better than anything from a bag.
+I bake these avocado chips with just parmesan, lime, and a ripe avocado, and they come out crunchier than anything from a bag.

 Ingredients